rossrobino/drab/src/lib/docs/classes/prefetch.md

 Add a `url` attribute to immediately prefetch a url without having to provide (or in addition to) `trigger` anchor elements.

 This element can be deprecated once the Speculation Rules API is supported across browsers.
-The API will be able to prefetch links in a similar way with the `source: "document"` and `eagerness` features, and will work without JavaScript.
+The API will be able to prefetch assets in a similar way with the `source: "document"` and `eagerness` features, and will work without JavaScript.

 ---